JamesIves/front-end-visual-comparison-tool/README.md

 # Front-End Visual Comparison Tool 🔮🔬
-This application runs a side by side visual comparison between the Front-End of your local developer environment and your production site with Chrome.
+This application runs a side by side visual comparison between the Front-End of your local developer environment and your production site with [Chrome](https://www.google.com/chrome/).
 Once the tests have concluded a you'll be able to view the comparison side by side in the applications interface.

 ## Installation Steps 💽
-Clone this repository, or simply download it as a zip.
+First you'll need to either clone this repository, or simply download it as a zip.

 This project is database driven so test data can be persisted, therefore you'll need to start up a local [MongoDB](https://www.mongodb.com/) database and create/import the path into a file called `config/database.config.js` like so:

 ```javascript
 module.exports = {